WildernessLabs/Documentation/docs/Meadow/Meadow_Desktop/Meadow_Blazor/index.md

 Meadow.Blazor in combination with Meadow.Desktop offers an environment for developing Meadow applications that can run on Windows, Mac and Linux.
 Developing with Meadow.Blazor requires setting up your development machine with some prerequisites.
 Then, after connecting any external components, you can deploy and run your Meadow application.

-Meadow Blazor enables you to combine a Blazor front-end while accessing physical components by way of an FTDI breakout board such as FT232H that provide GPIO, SPI, and I2C.
+Meadow Blazor enables you to combine a Blazor front-end using Blazor Server while accessing physical components by way of an FTDI breakout board such as FT232H that provides GPIO, SPI, and I2C.

 ## Prerequisites

 Before you can get started with Meadow.Blazor, make sure your [development machine is set up for Meadow development](/Meadow/Getting_Started/Hello_World/).

-If not installed already, install the .NET 8.0 SDK.
+If it is not already installed, install the .NET 8.0 SDK.
 You can find the latest version of the .NET SDK from the [.NET downloads](https://dotnet.microsoft.com/download/dotnet/).

 ### Using GPIO and SPI

-With an additional accessory, you can add GPIO and SPI capabilities to your desktop device.
-You can use an [FTDI breakout board such as FT232H](https://www.adafruit.com/product/2264) to provide GPIO and SPI capabilities.
+With an FTDI breakout board like the [FT232H](https://www.adafruit.com/product/2264), you can add GPIO and SPI capabilities to your desktop device.

 ## Create your first Meadow.Blazor app

-1. Create a new dotnet app on your development machine and navigate to that new project.
+1. Create a new Blazor Server dotnet app on your development machine and navigate to the project folder.

     ```command
     dotnet new blazorserver -n MeadowBlazorSampleApp
     cd MeadowBlazorSampleApp
     ```

-1. Add the Meadow.Blazor NuGet reference to your project.
+1. Add the Meadow.Blazor NuGet package to your project.

     ```command
     dotnet add package Meadow.Blazor